 Click here to read more about Income Boost >> (FYI – this guide is specifically for bloggers who want to monetize with affiliate products + their own products as opposed to ad income + sponsored posts)

 I hope you got a lot out of this post!
 I know some people will read this and think I’m only trying to sell something.
 On the surface, that is a true evaluation.
 I am trying to sell you something.
 Just the exact things I think you need to take your blog to the next level.
 They worked for me & I know they’ll work for you.
 I hope you decide to join me on this journey!
 Take care.

-This will be a paid training because it will literally be a video walk-through to show you exactly what I do to mine Pinterest keywords AND the theory behind why certain pins bring traffic and others don’t.
-To join the wait list and be notified when it goes live, fill out this form.
-Estimated release date is late October 2017 after my kids have gone back to school and I have more time to focus. 🙂
+This course will be a video walk-through to show you exactly what I do to mine Pinterest keywords AND the theory behind why certain pins bring traffic and others don’t.

 In the meantime, you can start working with the Pinterest tracking template mentioned above because we will be using this A LOT in my course!